monum/gsoc-2023/index.md

 This project will require intermediate experience with GIS and web mapping platforms, data visualization frameworks (e.g., D3), data analysis tools (e.g., R), and JavaScript/HTML/CSS.

-The mentors for the project will include two Program Directors at the Mayor's Office of Urban Mechanics, including one who served as a Google Summer of Code mentor at Code for America in 2011 and the City of Boston in 2021 + 2022.
+The mentors for the project will include two Program Directors at the Mayor's Office of Urban Mechanics, including one who served as a Google Summer of Code mentor at Code for America in 2011 and the City of Boston in 2021 and 2022.

 ### 2. Web Interface for Urban Tree Canopy Detection Using Satellite and Aerial Imagery